cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 proposed construction is incorporated.

 The proposed construction cannot provide any guarantees of security if the CSPRNG state is cloned due to the virtual machine snapshots or process forking (see {{MAFS2017}}).
-Thus tag1 SHOULD incorporate all available information about the environment, such as process attributes, virtual machine user information, etc.
+It is RECOMMENDED that tag1 incorporate all available information about the environment, such as process attributes, virtual machine user information, etc.

 # Comparison to RFC 6979

 The construction proposed herein has similarities with that of RFC 6979 {{RFC6979}}: both of them use private keys to seed a deterministic random number generator.
 Section 3.3 of RFC 6979 recommends deterministically instantiating an instance of the HMAC_DRBG pseudorandom number generator, described in {{SP80090A}}
 and Annex D of {{X962}}, using the private key sk as the entropy_input parameter and H(m) as the nonce.
 The construction G'(n) provided herein is similar, with such